 We entered into a warehouse transaction whereby we agreed, subject to certain conditions, to purchase certain assets from a party unaffiliated with the Adviser.
 Such warehousing transaction was designed to assist us in deploying capital upon receipt of subscriptions.
-The portfolio investments primarily consisted of newly originated, privately negotiated senior secured term loans to middle market companies consistent with the Company's investment strategy.
+The portfolio investments primarily consisted of newly originated, privately negotiated senior secured term loans to middle market companies consistent with the Fund's investment strategy.
 For additional information, see "Note 8.
-Commitment and Contingencies" to the consolidated financial statements.
+Commitment and Contingencies" to the consolidated financial statements included elsewhere in this prospectus.